Open Accessibility Menu

 X-Ray Risks

-The risk of getting cancer from an X-ray is generally tiny.
+The risk of getting cancer from an X-ray is generally small.
 Cancer risk depends on the radiation dose, the part of the body tested, and the patient’s age and gender.
-For example, the cancer risk is higher for patients who received a lot of X-rays at a young age.
+For example, the cancer risk is higher for patients who receive a lot of X-rays at a young age.

 Fluoroscopy Risks